 Contemporary Art Made by Michigan Artists

-Lansing Art Gallery staff and Board of Directors is committed to showcasing quality art, which represents the diversity of contemporary work currently created by Michigan artists.
-The gallery widely distributes a call prospectus for each program, accepting applications of original artwork from artists at least eighteen years of age residing in Michigan.
+Lansing Art Gallery & Education Center is committed to showcasing quality art, which represents the diversity of contemporary work currently created by Michigan artists.
+The gallery distributes a state-wide call for each program, accepting applications of original artwork from artists at least eighteen years of age residing in Michigan.
 Throughout the call for artists, adjudication and exhibition process, the Gallery abides by the Visual Artists Rights Act and Copyright Act of 1976.

 The Jury Process

-Arts professionals serve as jurors on a rotating basis, ensuring artistic quality and merit.
+Exhibitions & Gallery Sales Director Katrina M. Daniels convenes and publishes a diverse jury panel of arts professionals from across the state with expertise in varying disciplines with the following categories considered: race, ethnicity, culture, age, gender, sexual orientation, gender identity, ability, national origin, veteran status, social economic class and religion.
+The jurors serve on a rotating basis, ensuring artistic quality and merit.
 Jurors evaluate submissions using guidelines to ensure a process that is ethical, fair and reasonable.
 Additionally, jurors are required to disclose conflicts of interest if applicable.
 Adjudication is based on the following: excellence in craftsmanship, quality in design, technical competence, individual creative style, consistency, and professional presentation.
-Examples of 2015 jurors include: Kate Cosgrove, Professional Artist; Mary Cusack, Dean of Fine Arts and Social Sciences, Mott Community College; Katrina Daniels, Program Director at MICA Gallery; Ben Duke, Associate Professor, Painting, Michigan State University; Michael Maurer Smith, Professional Artist.
+As an educational institution we offer applicants the opportunity to receive juror’s feedback upon request.

 Examples of past jurors include: Charles A. Wright, Dean of Academic Affairs at Kendall College of Art & Design; Amy Brown, Visual Artist and Preparator at Broad Museum of Contemporary Art; Steven Hughes, Associate Professor of Illustration at Northern Michigan University.